antonskourides/lightenn/README.md

 # LighteNN

-LighteNN is a lightweight Neural Network library written from scratch, using `numpy` and a handful of standard modules.
+LighteNN is a lightweight Neural Network library written from scratch, using `numpy` and a handful of standard library modules.
 The backprop implementation was re-derived from scratch using first principles.

 ### Requirements